BucknellSustainability/Flower/backend/README.md

 ## Reading from the DB
 - `{endpoint}`: `read`
 - allowed http requests: `GET`
 - parameters:
-    - `fields`: the column names which should be retrieved
-    - `table`: the table which to pull data from
+    - `table`: the table which to pull data from.
+Must be a valid table in the DB.
-    - `condition`: the condition to select rows of data with
+    - `fields`: the column names which should be retrieved.
+Must be valid column of `table`
+    - `condition_fields`: the condition field to compare a value equal to.
+Must be a valid column name for `table`
+    - `condition_values`: the values that must match up with the `condition_fields` to make a condition.
+Each subsequent field/value pair will be `AND`ed with the others.
+- form: `SELECT fields FROM table WHERE condition_fields[0] = condition_values[0] AND condition_fields[1] = condition_value[1] AND ...`
+- returns: JSON serialization of DB output

 ## Inserting into the DB
 - `{endpoint}`: `insert`
 - allowed http requests: `POST`
 - parameters:
     - `idtoken`: the token that Google Auth gives to the client
-    - `table`: the table which to pull data from
+    - `table`: the table which to insert data into.
+Must be a valid table in DB.
-    - `fields`: the column names which should be retrieved
+    - `fields`: the column names which should be inserted into.
+Must be valid columns in `table`.
     - `values`: the values to place into the fields in the same order that the fields are in
+- form: `INSERT INTO table (fields) VALUES (values)`
+- returns: JSON serialization of DB output

 ## Update the DB
-- `{endpoint}`: `insert`
+- `{endpoint}`: `update`
 - allowed http requests: `POST`
 - parameters:
-    - idtoken`: the token that Google Auth gives to the client
+    - `idtoken`: the token that Google Auth gives to the client
-    - `table`: the table which to pull data from
+    - `table`: the table which to pull data from.
+Must be valid table in DB.
-    - `modify_pairs`: pairs of fields and data in the form `field1 = value1, field2 = value2, ...`
-    - `condition`: the condition to select rows of data with
+    - `fields`: the columns of which to update information with.
+Must be valid columns in `table`
+    - `values`: the values to update into the fields columns in the same order that the fields are in.
+    - `condition_fields`: the condition field to compare a value equal to.
+Must be a valid column name for `table`
+    - `condition_values`: the values that must match up with the `condition_fields` to make a condition.
+Each subsequent field/value pair will be `AND`ed with the others.
+- form: `UPDATE table SET (fields[0] = values[0], fields[1] = values[1], ...)
+WHERE condition_fields[0] = condition_values[0] AND condition_fields[1] = condition_value[1] AND ...`
+- returns: JSON serialization of DB output

 ## Get the User Profile